- Common uses

 You will need to take precautions to decrease the risk of infection during your treatment with alemtuzumab injection.
 Your doctor will prescribe certain medications to prevent infection.
 You will take these medications during your treatment and for at least 2 months after your treatment.
 Take these medications exactly as directed.
 You should also wash your hands often and avoid people who have contagious infections such as coughs and colds.
 If you need any type of blood transfusion during your treatment with alemtuzumab injection, you should receive only irradiated blood products (blood products that have been treated to prevent a certain serious reaction that may occur in people who have weakened immune systems).

 You may experience a serious or fatal reaction while you receive a dose of alemtuzumab injection.
 You will receive each dose of medication in a medical facility, and your doctor will monitor you carefully while you are receiving the medication.
 Your doctor will prescribe certain medications to prevent these reactions.
-You will take these medications by mouth shortly before you receive each dose of alemtuzumab.
+You will take these medications shortly before you receive each dose of alemtuzumab.
 Your doctor will start you on a low dose of alemtuzumab and gradually increase your dose to allow your body to adjust to the medication.
 If you experience any of the following symptoms during or after your infusion, tell your doctor immediately: fever; chills; nausea; vomiting; hives; rash; itching; difficulty breathing or swallowing; slowed breathing; tightening of the throat; swelling of the eyes, face, mouth, lips, tongue or throat; hoarseness; dizziness; lightheadedness; fainting; fast or irregular heartbeat; or chest pain.

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain tests during and after your treatment to check your body's response to alemtuzumab injection.